-There are nine New Hampshire-based schools offer online nursing degrees.
+There are ten New Hampshire-based schools offer online nursing degrees.
 Plymouth State University’s online RN to BSN program gives students the flexibility of earning their degree through part- or full-time study.
 The University of New Hampshire, located in Durham, offers an online Doctor of Nursing Practice and a hybrid post-master's certificate for Psychiatric Mental Health Nurse Practitioners.
 Although New Hampshire state nursing requirements do not include any continuing education, licenses must be renewed annually.
 New Hampshire is one of the compact states, so nurses licensed here can legally work in the other member states.

 Comprehensive List of Online Nursing Schools in New Hampshire

 |School||Annual Tuition||NCLEX Pass Rate||Locations|

 |Colby-Sawyer College||$43,646||96.97%||New London|